agh-glk/fcs/docs/source/manager/views.rst

    .. note:: View accessible for logged in users only.

-   :param request request: The request object used to generate the response.
+   :param django.http.HttpRequest request: The request object used to generate the response.
    :return: HTML code of the page.